cesca95/TeleoperatedGroundRobot/README.md

 Unity receives the ROS messages of the ```/rtabmap/mapData``` topic via the websocket.

 ##### Internal working
-The data stream is processed by a script tuned to convert the ROS message received in an image visualizable on the Unity scene.
+All the functionalities descripted above are integrated in a custom script which connects to the ROS node, receives the data and then converts the pointcloud atomic elements into 3D cubes (composed by meshes), in order to make the scene more intuitive and user friendly.
+The cubes are then colored using a particular shader, the “GUI/text shader”, which allows to maintain the original color registered by the RGB camera of the Kinect for every point in space.

 ##### Outputs
-The outputs will be the 3D point cloud map visualized on the Unity scene which will also be visualized by the connected oculus.
+The output will be the 3D point cloud map visualized on the Unity scene, composed this time not by points but by colored cubes.
+Everything will also be displayed on the connected oculus, giving the possibility to the user to explore the scene just by moving around his head.

 ## Implementation